LibreCat/librecat.github.io/_posts/2013-06-21-catmandu-cheat-sheet.markdown

                                            # replace it with the data found
 lookup_in_store('title', 'MongoDB', -default => 'default value' , -delete => 1);

+add_to_store('authors.*', 'MongoDB', '-bag', 'authors', '-database_name', 'catalog'); # add matching values to a store as a side effect

 count("myarray");                          # count number of elements in an array or hash

 cmd("java MyClass");                       # Use an external program that can read JSON